garrettwrong/cuTWED/README.rst

 intractable problems.
 Large problems, large systems of inputs can be computed much more effectively now.

-Some speed comparisons and a more formal white paper will follow.
+Some speed comparisons and a more formal paper will follow.

 Reference Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~